inverno-io/inverno-tools/README.md

 The plugin requires [JDK][jdk] 14 or later and [Apache Maven][maven] 3.6.0 or later.

-## Building Winter framework tools
+## Building Inverno framework tools

-The Winter framework tools can be built using Maven and Java 9+ with the following command:
+The Inverno framework tools can be built using Maven and Java 9+ with the following command:

 ```plaintext
 $ mvn install